maykinmedia/objects-api/docs/api/usage.rst

     }

-Now when you try to change this version 400 error will always appear.
+Now, when you try to change this version a HTTP 400 error will appear indicating you cannot change it anymore.
 For example:

 .. code-block:: http